• Skip to main content

 • Providing additional information about your assets and income

-• Setting up direct debit payments or automatic payroll deductions to ensure the IRS receives their payments on time
+• Setting up direct debit payments or automatic payroll deductions to ensure the IRS receives its payments on time

 • Getting approval from a manager

-If this is the first time you defaulted in 12 months, the process may be more straightforward, and you can contact the IRS directly and request reinstatement of the IRS payment plan.
+If this is the first time you defaulted in 12 months, the process may be more straightforward, and you can contact the IRS directly and request reinstatement.
 You may need to pay a reinstatement fee if the IRS agrees to reinstate your agreement.

 There are some instances when the reinstatement of an installment agreement is automatic.
 For example, the IRS can reinstate an installment agreement if you defaulted on the agreement due to incurring additional tax liabilities and are able to pay off the new tax liability promptly.